DemisR/workshop-docker/04-Dockerfiles.md

 ---

-In the previus example we already set a tag but the name it's not the same.
+In the previous example we already set a tag but the name it's not the same.
-We must specify to than this images is a remote image.
+We must specify to than this image is a remote image.

 ```
 docker tag handsonlab:v0.1 deri/handsonlab:v0.1